Guildford Four and Maguire Seven: Quashing of the Guildford Four verdict

 In 1989, detectives from Avon and Somerset Constabulary, investigating the handling of the case, found significant pieces of evidence in relation to Surrey Police's handling of the Guildford Four and their statements.
 Typed notes from Patrick Armstrong's police interviews had been extensively edited.
 Deletions and additions had been made and the notes had been rearranged.
-The notes and their amendments were consistent with hand-written and typed notes presented at the trial, which suggested that the hand-written notes were made after the interviews had been conducted.
+The notes and their amendments were consistent with handwritten and typed notes presented at the trial, which suggested that the handwritten notes were made after the interviews had been conducted.
 The notes presented had been described in court as contemporaneous records.
 Manuscript notes relating to an interview with Hill showed that Hill's fifth statement was taken in breach of Judges' Rules and may well have been inadmissible as evidence.
 The information was not made available to the DPP or the prosecution and the officers involved had denied under oath that such an interview had happened.
 Detention records were inconsistent with the times and durations of the claimed interviews, as reported by the Surrey police.

 An appeal was already under way on the basis of other evidence.
-Lord Gifford represented Paul Hill, and others were represented by human rights solicitor, Gareth Peirce.
-The appeal hearing had been adjourned to January 1990 at the request of the Guildford Four but once the findings of the Somerset and Avon report were available, the hearing was resumed, with the Crown stating that it did not wish to support the convictions.
-The Lord Chief Justice, Lord Lane, concluded that, regardless of the impact of the content of the material discovered by Avon and Somerset, or the alibis or additional evidence the appellants wished to introduce, the level of duplicity meant that all the police evidence was suspect, and the case for the prosecution was unsafe.
+Lord Gifford represented Paul Hill, and others were represented by human rights solicitor Gareth Peirce.
+The appeal hearing had been adjourned to January 1990 at the request of the Guildford Four but once the findings of the Somerset and Avon report were available, the hearing was resumed, with the Crown saying it did not wish to support the convictions.
+The Lord Chief Justice, Lord Lane, concluded that, regardless of the impact of the content of the material Avon and Somerset discovered or the alibis or additional evidence the appellants wished to introduce, the level of duplicity meant that all the police evidence was suspect, and the case for the prosecution was unsafe.